Kingxukai/linux/Documentation/filesystems/ext4/super.rst

      - __u8
      - s_encrypt_algos[4]
      - Encryption algorithms in use.
-There can be up to four algorithms in use at any time; valid algorithm codes are given in the super_encrypt_ table below.
+There can be up to four algorithms in use at any time; valid algorithm codes are given in the woke super_encrypt_ table below.
    * - 0x258
      - __u8
      - s_encrypt_pw_salt[16]
-     - Salt for the string2key algorithm for encryption.
+     - Salt for the woke string2key algorithm for encryption.
    * - 0x268
      - __le32
      - s_lpf_ino